Abraham's Boys (film): Plot

 Arthur Holmwood hears of Mina's death and Van Helsing's presence in the valley and comes for a visit.
 Arthur is deeply disturbed by his memories of the events from Dracula and cannot sleep, even decades later.
-He is plagued with doubts.
-Specifically, he doubts his young self's judgement in trusting Abraham so completely when the older man and authority figure told them all that Arthur's wife, Lucy Westenra, had become a demon and needed to be killed.
-Arthur questions the many dubious medical procedures Abraham required them to perform on Lucy before her death and begs Abraham to assure him he is not a murderer for following Abraham's direction to stake and decapitate his new bride.
-Abraham is furious.
-He reiterates that Lucy had become a demon and their actions were justified as he throws Arthur from his house.
+He is plagued with doubts, specifically his young self's judgement in trusting Abraham when he told them all that Arthur's wife, Lucy Westenra, had become a demon and needed to be killed.
+Arthur questions the many dubious medical procedures Abraham required them to perform on Lucy before her death and begs Abraham to assure him he is not a murderer.
+Abraham is furious and reiterates that their actions were justified as he throws Arthur from his house.

-Max asks about the visitor and some details about vampire bodies which Abraham has convenient, but unconvincing, answers for and shows Max a thick notebook containing photos of every vampire he has ever killed.
+Max asks about the visitor and some details about vampire bodies, which Abraham has convenient, but unconvincing, answers for and shows Max a thick notebook containing photos of every vampire he has ever killed.
 Abraham tells Max he believes the family needs more secure protection and that they must set up a perimeter to isolate themselves, starting with the encroaching railroad team.
 Max tells his father he will not help and intends to leave.
 Van Helsing attacks and incapacitates his older son, before dragging Rudy to the railroad camp to cleanse it.

-Van Helsing, having brought Rudy with him, kills one worker at the camp at night.
-The only other person at the camp who is awake is Elsie, and when she goes to investigate, Van Helsing drags her a short distance from the camp, where he gives Rudy a mallet and a stake and urges him to stake her.
-Rudy instead turns around and stakes Van Helsing in the abdomen, but Van Helsing removes the stake.
-Before he can take any other action, however, Max, having escaped the house and heard Elsie's screams, attacks him with his woodcutting axe.
+Van Helsing kills one worker at the camp.
+Elsie, the only other person at the camp who is awake, goes to investigate.
+Van Helsing drags her away from the camp, where he gives Rudy a mallet and a stake and urges him to kill her.
+Rudy instead stakes Van Helsing in the abdomen.
+Max, having escaped the house and heard Elsie's screams, attacks Van Helsing with his axe.
 The two brothers turn on their father, saying he must be killed to save others, which causes Abraham to gloat that they are just like him.
 Max then decapitates Van Helsing.
-Elsie, horrified by their actions, flees, despite Max' repeated assertions that they are safe from Van Helsing now.
+Elsie, horrified by their actions, flees, despite Max' repeated assertions that they are now safe.

-The two brothers empty their house and prepare to leave for places unknown, while the audience listens to a monologue by Abraham about how his own father was indifferent to his existence, so if he is hard on his sons and has high expectations, it is because he loves them.
+The brothers empty their house and prepare to leave for places unknown, while the audience listens to a monologue by Abraham about how his own father was indifferent to his existence, so if he is hard on his sons and has high expectations, it is because he loves them.
 The movie ends as the boys ride away on horses heavy with all of their belongings as the voice of their father assures them that their faith in him is warranted.